+Netflix said that it is not interested in any acquisitions this year and is instead, looking to increase user screen time, expand mobile-only plans, and invest more in gaming.
 India has been reduced to a single mention in Netflix's earnings communications over Wednesday — a single offhand remark about the situation "tightening up" in the country in the previous quarter.
 Netflix seems to have put India on the back burner as it faces steep challenges in mature markets.
 The company has on more than one occasion (including this one) called TikTok a competitor, and now has a TikTok-esque short video tab on its mobile apps.
 It is also launching a gaming vertical, and has launched its mobile plan — first tested in India — in more countries.
 All this to say, the company is looking to keep its users engaged…

 - Apple removes Russia’s largest social media network VK from App Store September 29, 2022

 - RIL Drops JioMarket Plans for Now Amidst Delays in India’s E-Commerce Policy September 29, 2022

 - Samsung working to get a closer look at your face for facial authentication on smartphones September 29, 2022

 - Non-Personal Data Regulator Will Be Designed Following Consultation and Roundtables, Says MeitY September 28, 2022

 - Tamil Nadu Passes Ordinance To Ban Online ‘Gambling’ Games Despite HC Striking Down Previous Ban September 28, 2022